 A talk will be given by Dr Nel, our Programme Director and there will be opportunities to ask questions and meet with current trainees.
-Dr Maria Qureshi will also be available to speak with self-funding candidates.
+Dr Natalie Kemp will also be available to speak with self-funding candidates.

 Candidates are informed of the outcome, and those not successful at interview are offered feedback by telephone if requested.